 Financial Aid Eligibility: Students on medical leave retain financial aid eligibility as long as all College deadlines are met prior to readmission.
 Questions should be directed to the Office of Student Aid.

 Tuition and Fee Refunds: Tuition and fee refunds for medical leaves taken during the course of a semester are made in accordance with the College’s Refunds Policy.
-For more information, consult the Refunds section.
+For more information, consult the Refunds section on page 12.

 Tuition Insurance: Tuition insurance is available, but it must be purchased prior to the start of the semester.
 Questions should be directed to the College Bursar.